Activities and Events

-All biology students and faculty members are invited to BioLunch, an informal event held nearly every Friday at 12:30 p.m. in Commons.
-Look for the table with the Biology sign.
-The Biology Department will pay for lunches of students who do not have a Commons meal plan.
+BioLunch has gone virtual.
+All biology students and faculty members are invited to BioLunch, an informal event held nearly every Friday at 12:15 p.m. over Zoom.
+You can find the link to the BioLunch Zoom Room in the Biology Newsletter.

 The biology newsletter is a weekly electronic newsletter distributed to biology majors and students currently or recently enrolled in a biology course.
 It provides information on events, seminars, scholarships, research opportunities, and accomplishments of Davidson biologists.
 To suggest announcements or subscribe to this newsletter please contact the department assistant.

 The Biology Department Seminar Series invites guest speakers from research institutions around the country to share their research results.
 Davidson thesis students also present their work.
 Seminars are typically held during the common hour or in the late afternoon.
-Contact Prof. Dave Wessner, Seminar Series coordinator, with speaker suggestions and questions.
+Contact Prof. Debbie Thurtle-Schmidt, Seminar Series coordinator, with speaker suggestions and questions.

 Darwin's Birthday Celebration

 Since 2002, the Biology Department has been celebrating Darwin Day, an international event held on or around Darwin's birthday, February 12.
-The celebration at Davidson includes dinner, birthday cake, scientific door prizes (including a coveted Chlamy hat knit by Prof. Peroni), and a special appearance by Charles Darwin.
+The celebration at Davidson includes dinner, birthday cake, scientific door prizes, and a special appearance by Charles Darwin.
 Contact Prof. Sophia Sarafova (BioSociety and Beta Beta Beta adviser) for more information.

 Near the end of each spring semester, senior biology majors are invited to a banquet to celebrate the year and announce the Sigma Xi and Tom Daggy award winners.